 Mom's Recipe Scrapbooks (c.
 1920s)

-The never-fail basic white cake recipe below can be cleverly adapted to make a series of white cake variations recipes simply by altering a few ingredients or by altering the baking method.
-Get ready to learn the practical secrets.
+This first set of recipes comes from a lovingly compiled scrapbook from the 1920s.
+The basic white cake is wonderfully tender and versatile, a true kitchen workhorse.
+The notes beside it promise that it can be cleverly adapted to make a whole series of cakes simply by altering a few ingredients or the baking method.
+Let's learn its practical secrets.

 Ingredients: